daggre/da_lib/docs/features/mode/index.md

 - `modeName` (string): The mode to check
 - **Returns** (boolean): Whether the specified mode is currently the primary mode

-### Mode Events
+### Internal Events

-The mode system triggers events when modes change:
+The mode system uses local events to communicate with the controller:

-- `mode:activated` - When a mode is activated
+- `modeController:registerMode` — Register a mode definition
-- `mode:deactivated` - When a mode is deactivated
+- `modeController:activateMode` — Activate a mode by name
-- `mode:changed` - When the active mode changes
-- `mode:primary` - When a mode becomes primary
+- `modeController:deactivateMode` — Deactivate a mode by name
-- `mode:losePrimary` - When a mode loses primary status
+- `modeController:toggleMode` — Toggle a mode on/off
+- `modeController:dispatchEvents` — Dispatch input events to the controller

+These are triggered internally by `da_mode.*` calls.
+You do not need to trigger them directly.

 ## Examples